 The photographs collection at the Art Museum is comprised of nearly four thousand objects spanning the history of the medium from its inception to the present day.

 Friends of Photography receive intimate access to the department’s activities and share in a forum for ideas pertaining to collecting and promoting the photographic arts.
 The group shares in seminars and viewing sessions led by Associate Curator Brian Sholis, as well as trips to local and regional exhibition venues.
 Additionally, members will enjoy an annual trip to a national or international destination in order to receive private tours of museum exhibitions and commercial galleries, visit collectors’ homes and artists’ studios, and engage in that city’s arts scene.
 These activities will generate an exciting dialogue about the most democratic artistic medium—one that is undergoing revolutionary technological changes.

-Membership fees support the acquisition of artworks for the collection, honoraria for visiting artists and other speakers, and other photography-related programming.
+Membership fees support honoraria for visiting artists and other speakers, and other photography-related programming.

 The Art Museum's encyclopedic collection of prints, Illustrated books, and posters date from the fifteenth century to the twenty-first century and represent a vital history of visual communication.
 The collection includes major holdings of master prints by Dürer, Rembrandt, Piranesi, Goya, Blake and Whistler as well as modern and contemporary masers ranging from Picasso to Dine.
 One of the key strengths of the collection is the extensive array of Cincinnati artists including Duveneck, Twachtman, and Strobridge Lithographing Co. circus posters.
 Current projects of the Department include the digitizing of the collection and adding the works to the Art Museum's online searchable database.